 - Have attained an overall average of 90% or higher from Grade 9 to current Grade (12), calculated from a valid high-school transcript

-- Intend to enroll in a recognized post-secondary institution in 2018
+- Intend to enroll in a recognized post-secondary institution in fall 2019

 - Demonstrate involvement and leadership in extra-curricular activities at school

 - Demonstrate involvement in volunteer initiatives that have a positive impact on the Muslim community and Canadian society

 - Averages are not rounded-up for scholarship purposes

 - All courses must be completed before starting post-secondary studies